-The Parma Symphony Orchestra will perform a concert on Sunday, March 12, 2017 at 3:00 PM at Valley Forge
+The Parma Symphony Orchestra will perform a concert on Sunday, May 7, 2017 at 3:00 PM at Valley Forge

 High School Auditorium located at 9999 Independence Boulevard in Parma

 Randolph P. Laycock presents: